-- Before setting up the first appointment, ask certain questions to make sure the counselor will help you accomplish your goals of making the marriage mutually fulfilling.
+- Before setting up a session, ask questions.
+Make sure the counselor wants to help you make the marriage mutually fulfilling.

 - Ask to schedule a 10-15 minute phone interview.
-If the counselor is unwilling to have an initial phone conversation, eliminate that counselor from consideration.
+If the counselor is unwilling to have a phone conversation, take them off your list.

 - During the interview, ask:

-- What is your goal for our marriage?
-(Answer: To help you both achieve marital fulfillment, and save your marriage).
+- What’s your goal for our marriage?
+(Answer: To help you both achieve marital fulfillment and save your marriage).

-- What are your credentials and years of experience in marriage counseling?
-(Answer: a graduate degree in mental health (Master’s or Doctorate in Psychology or Social Work, with clinical supervision in marriage counseling).
+- What are your credentials?
+How many years of marriage counseling experience do you have?
+(A graduate degree in mental health is what you’re after.
+(Master’s or Doctorate in Psychology or Social Work, with clinical supervision in marriage counseling)

-- Briefly explain your problem, then ask if they have experience helping couples overcome that problem, and ask for their success rate in dealing with your particular issue.
-(Answer: Experience helping couples overcome that particular problem with more than 75% success).
+- Briefly explain your issue.
+Then ask about the counselor’s experience helping couples overcome that problem.
+Ask for their success rate in dealing with your particular issue.
+(Look for a more than 75% success rate.)

-After both spouses speak to a few potential counselors, choose the one you both feel most comfortable with and set up your first appointment.
+- After you both speak to potential counselors, choose the one you feel most comfortable with as a couple.
+Then set up your first appointment.

 *If abuse is an issue in your marriage, call the National Domestic Violence Hotline at 800-799-7233 or visit thehotline.org.